ClarkLabUCB/magniFIND-seq/examples/README.md

 mapping workflow using a separately downloaded GENCODE v44 GRCh38 reference.
 There is no BCR::ABL1-negative control, so its fusion output is exploratory and is not a sensitivity or specificity test.

-## Extending the example with study-like data

-A biologically representative example remains separate from the synthetic regression fixture.
-Additional inputs should be de-identified, publication-approved paired FASTQs generated with the same library structure, preferably including:

-- at least one expected BCR::ABL1-positive and one negative sample;
-- intact read-1 TSO plus 8-base UMI structure and the corresponding read 2;
-- a sample manifest containing non-identifying sample names; and
-- the exact reference assembly and GTF used for the study.

-Do not commit production FASTQs, BAMs, sample identifiers, or protected human metadata to this repository.
-Reference external files through a manifest or a GEO/SRA accession when one becomes available.